org-arl/fjage/src/sphinx/shell.rst

-    who - display list of variables in workspace run script - run a Groovy script println message - display message on console sleep millis - delay execution by the specified number of milliseconds shutdown - shutdown the local platform
+    who - display list of variables in workspace run script - run a Groovy script println message - display message on console delay millis - delay execution by the specified number of milliseconds shutdown - shutdown the local platform
     logLevel [name],level - set loglevel (optionally for a named logger) subscribe topic(name) - subscribe to notifications from a named topic